manpanmanpan/manpanmanpan.github.io/_posts/2019-2-27-Regression.md

 ###### (4) Independence of the error terms
 (if measurements are obtained in a time/space sequence, a residual sequence plot can be used to check whether the error terms are serially correlated)

+##### Durbin Watson (DW) Test

+The Durbin Watson (DW) statistic is a test for autocorrelation in the residuals from a statistical regression analysis.
+The Durbin-Watson statistic will always have a value between 0 and 4.
+A value of 2.0 means that there is no autocorrelation detected in the sample.
+Values from 0 to less than 2 indicate positive autocorrelation and values from from 2 to 4 indicate negative autocorrelation.

 #### 6. Regression and Causation
 Regression analysis by itself doesn’t imply cause and effect relation A strong regression relation neither implies ‘X causes Y’ nor implies ‘Y causes X’.
 It only means that there is a strong association between X and Y.